Inference in Predictive Quantile Regressions: Introduction

 The remainder of the paper is organized as follows.
-In Section 2, the framework of the problem is established, and the asymptotic theory for predictive quantile regression under a local-to-unity specification is developed.
+Section 2 establishes the framework of the problem and develops the asymptotic theory for predictive quantile regression under a local-to-unity specification.
 In Section 3, a switching-FM predictive quantile test is proposed.
 In Section 4, results from our simulation study are reported.
 In Section 5, the techniques are applied to test the predictability of the stock return distribution using three commonly employed valuation predictors.
 Section 6 concludes the paper.
-Proofs are provided in the appendix, and tables are included at the end.
+The appendix provides proofs, and tables are included at the end.

 In matters of notation, let $Q_{a_{t}}(\tau)$ and $Q_{a_{t}}(\tau|\mathcal{F})$ denote the unconditional and conditional $\tau$-quantile of $a_t$ conditional on $\mathcal{F}$.
 Let $\|A\|_r = (\sum_{ij}E|a_{ij}|^r)^{1/r}$ denote the $L^r$-norm.
 Let $:=$ denote ``equals by definition.''
 Let $\Rightarrow$ denote weak convergence of the associated probability measures.
 Let $\equiv$ denote equality in distribution.
 Let $BM(\Omega)$ denote a Brownian motion with covariance matrix $\Omega$.
 Let $[x]$ denote the largest integer less than or equal to $x$.
 Let $MN(0,\Omega)$ denote the mixed normal distribution with variance $\Omega$.
 Continuous stochastic processes such as Brownian motion $B(r)$ on $[0,1]$ are usually written simply as $B$, and integrals $\int$ are understood to be taken over the interval $[0,1]$, unless specified otherwise.
-Let $\mathbf{1}\{\cdot\}$ denote the indicator function.
+Let $I\{\cdot\}$ denote the indicator function.
 All limits below are taken as $T \to \infty$ unless stated otherwise.